jake-w-liu/UTDKernels.jl/docs/src/tutorial/ad.md

 # [Automatic Differentiation](@id ad)

-This chapter derives the custom derivative rule for ``\operatorname{erfcx}`` that enables end-to-end automatic differentiation (AD) through the UTD diffraction-coefficient pipeline, explains the complex chain rule used by the ForwardDiff extension, and demonstrates gradient computation.
+This chapter derives the custom derivative rule for ``\operatorname{erfcx}`` that enables forward-mode automatic differentiation (AD) through the UTD diffraction-coefficient pipeline at smooth operating points, explains the complex chain rule used by the ForwardDiff extension, and demonstrates gradient computation.

 ## Why AD for UTD?